cscott/TurtleScript/README.rst

    in both cases an "expander" would be used to show/edit a complex value.)

-3. I believe we want to explicit represent "line breaks", rather than allow constructs to extend indefinitely to the right.
+3. I believe we want to explicitly represent "line breaks", rather than allow constructs to extend indefinitely to the right.
 My original thought was to just add a "new line" flag to the ``binop`` node and to the function call nodes (both the "binary" and "ternary" forms).